Get Help Today(877) 648-4288

 - Drinking.
 Enablers may drink to self-medicate the negative emotions they feel as a result of their loved one’s addiction.
 Family members may also use alcohol as the only way they know of bonding with the individual who is struggling with alcoholism.
 This can lead to the enabler transitioning into an addict themselves, and also results in the original addict having another person to help them justify their use habits.

 - Supplying.
 Enablers may provide the alcoholics they love with alcohol, often as a way of sedating their relative or staving off the unpleasant symptoms of alcohol withdrawal.
-Alcoholics may also explicitly ask for help procuring alcohol, especially if the alcoholic is too drunk to drive, too impaired to be served, or too broke to afford the price of booze.
+Alcoholics may also explicitly ask for help procuring alcohol, especially if the alcoholic is too drunk to drive, too impaired to be served, or unable to afford the alcohol.

 Take action & empower yourself